Inflation in Canada – what it means for your auto insurance

 Vehicle parts, maintenance, and repairs |

-So although there wasn’t an overall price increase reported for car insurance in February, the increase in other auto-related expenses will cause insurance premiums to inflate.
+The increase in auto-related expenses will cause insurance premiums to inflate.
 If your new car is totalled in an accident, your insurer will now need to spend more to cover the replacement cost of the vehicle.
-And if your windshield repair is taking longer than expected due to supply chain issues, the bill will not only be higher for your provider, but you may also make a claim to cover the (highly inflated) cost of a rental car (provided you have loss of use coverage).
+If your windshield repair is taking longer than expected due to supply chain issues, the bill will be higher for your provider.

 As car insurance companies continue to face more and more expensive claims from customers due to these external factors, you can expect to see higher policy premiums in the future.